-Kermode maintains a video blog called Kermode Uncut, in which he discusses film in general.
-He occasionally sits down to react on comments made on his blog, and he is fair minded enough to quote his detractors as well as his fans.
+Kermode also maintained a video blog called Kermode Uncut, in which he discusses film in general.
+He occasionally sits down to react on comments made on his blog, and he is fair-minded enough to quote his detractors as well as his fans.

-He has also written a memoir entitled It's Only A Movie (from the poster tagline of The Last House on the Left), following it up later with The Good, the Bad and the Multiplex, which examines the state of the modern film experience and explains how the current state of the industry came to be.
-His third book, Hatchet Job, assesses the role of today's film critic in a world where anyone can be a critic.
+He has also written three books: a memoir entitled It's Only A Movie (from the poster tagline of The Last House on the Left), The Good, the Bad and the Multiplex (which examines the state of the modern film experience and explains how the current state of the industry came to be), and Hatchet Job (which assesses the role of today's film critic in a world where anyone can be a critic).

 Tropes associated with Mark Kermode: